gutenbergtools/ebookmaker/docs/images.md

 As of EbookMaker 0.9, image filesize and dimension limits are being set differently.

-EbookMaker now considers three types of images it finds in html, and handles them differently from other images:
+EbookMaker now considers three types of images it finds in html, and handles them each differently.:

 1. inline images
     `<img src="unicorn.png" alt="Image of a Unicorn" />`